Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-Follow-up strategy: Send a cost-of-inaction analysis that quantifies what "fine" is costing them in terms of lost revenue, wasted time, or competitive disadvantage.
+Follow-up strategy: Send a cost-of-inaction analysis quantifying what "fine" is costing them in lost revenue, wasted time, or competitive disadvantage.
 Use industry benchmarks to show where they sit relative to peers.

 Objection 25: "We don't want to disrupt what's working."

 Why they say it: Fear of disruption is one of the most powerful forces in B2B buying.
-Even when the prospect sees value in your solution, the risk of breaking something that currently works feels too high.
+Even when the prospect sees value, the risk of breaking something that currently works feels too high.

 Response script:

-"For example, [customer name] had the same concern.
-They were running [current process] and couldn't afford any downtime.
+"Smart instinct — disruption for its own sake is never a good idea.
+What if the implementation was designed specifically to avoid disrupting your current operations?
+[Customer name] had the same concern — they were running [current process] and couldn't afford any downtime.
 We implemented alongside their existing system, ran both in parallel for [timeframe], and only switched over when they were 100% confident.
-There was zero disruption.
+Zero disruption.
 Would a similar phased approach address your concern?"

 Follow-up strategy: Send a detailed implementation plan that explicitly addresses disruption risk.
 Include the parallel-run approach, rollback procedures, and testimonials from customers who transitioned without disruption.